JoshBarr/on-media-query/README.md

 2. JS
 -------------------------------
-Define the queries you want to test for.. and what to do if they're TRUE
+Define the queries you want to test for.. and what to do if they match.

+You can also decide what to do when a query unmatches, for example un-binding that pesky mobile nav event listener

 ```javascript
 <script type="text/javascript" src="js/onmediaquery.min.js"></script>
 <script>